WorkflowConversion/CTDConverter/README.md

 * Required: no.
 * Taken values: location of the schema file (e.g., CTD.xsd).

 CTDs can be validated against a schema.
-The master version of the schema can be found under [CTDSchema].
+The master version of the schema can be found on [CTDSchema].

 If a schema is provided, all input CTDs will be validated against it.